Sherbrooke Fusilier Regiment: Operation Totalize

 The intensity of the break-out battles can be seen in the number of replacement vehicles that had to be brought forward.
-At the beginning of August the 27th Canadian Armoured Regiment had 63 fit Sherman 75 mm and Firefly 17-Pounder tanks.
+At the beginning of August the 27th Armoured Regiment had 63 fit Sherman 75 mm and Firefly 17-Pounder tanks.
 In the next two and a half weeks, 23 were lost or damaged by enemy action, and half of those were repairable.
-Thirteen more were out of action for 2nd line maintenance, or work that was beyond the immediate capability of the unit's mechanics or facilities.
-Two were in 1st line maintenance, or temporarily out of the line for manageable repairs.
+Thirteen more were out of action for second-line maintenance, or work that was beyond the immediate capability of the unit's mechanics or facilities.
+Two were in first-line maintenance, or temporarily out of the line for manageable repairs.
 Thirteen replacement tanks were received, either newly arrived from stocks in UK or repaired from battlefield salvage.
-Therefore, on 18 August, the SFR could field 38 fit tanks not including the two at the regimental Light Aid Detachment (LAD) on two-days availability.
+Therefore, on 18 August, the SFR could field 38 fit tanks not including the two at the regimental light aid detachment (LAD) on two days' availability.
 Though not a perfect count, this was enough to theoretically field three squadrons of four troops.
 Each troop could field three tanks each, plus four for the headquarters squadron.
 Other regiments involved in heavy combat equally received large numbers of replacement tanks in short order.